syskaseb/scoreboard/README.md

 - **Test-Driven Development (TDD):**
   Comprehensive JUnit 5 tests are provided to cover all functionality, including negative score validation and summary ordering.

+### Assumptions
+- Under uncertain requirement on the API usage, I assumed that the user will add the match using only team names.
+Rest of the operations I assumed are using Match object.
+- I wanted to prevent creating multiple instances of the scoreboard as the name Live Football World Cup Scoreboard indicates no extensions.
+That's also why the Scoreboard class is final.
+Easily modifiable if needed.
+- API Usage is thread safe because of the unknown use case.
+Wanted to prevent any unexpected behavior of the API.
+- for better search performance a pageable search with support on repository level could be implemented.
+Then also an architecture decision on optimisations like maintaining order index within Match record or adding an index or some sort of precomputation.

 ## How to Run the Tests

 You can run the tests using Maven or the Maven wrapper: